igorkasyanchuk/rails_performance/README.md

   # for example when you have `current_user`
   # config.verify_access_proc = proc { |controller| controller.current_user && controller.current_user.admin? }

+  # You can ignore endpoints with Rails standard notation controller#action
+  # config.ignored_endpoints = ['HomeController#contact']

+  # You can ignore request paths by specifying the beginning of the path.
+  # For example, all routes starting with '/admin' can be ignored:
+  # config.ignored_paths = ['/admin']

   # store custom data for the request
   # config.custom_data_proc = proc do |env|
   #   request = Rack::Request.new(env)